ballerina-platform/module-ballerinax-scim/examples/README.md

 1. Follow instructions to set up OAuth2 app in Asgardeo.

-2. Create a `config.toml` file with your Asgardeo credentials.
+2. Create a `Config.toml` file with your Asgardeo credentials.
 Example:

 ```toml
 clientId = "<client-id>"